syedaa4390/cyoa-summer-plans/save-them/next-steps2.md

-You can share them with your family and friends once you head back home!Meanwhil, keep them at a safe place
+You can share them with your family and friends once you head back home!
+Meanwhile, keep them at a safe place

 [Start-Over](../README.md)